autowarefoundation/autoware-documentation/docs/installation/additional-settings-for-developers/index.md

 #### Tuning DDS

 Unless customized, CycloneDDS is adopted by default.
-For example, to execute Autoware with CycloneDDS, prepare config file.
-A sample config file, named as `cyclonedds_config.xml`, is given below.
+For example, to execute Autoware with CycloneDDS, prepare a config file.
+A sample config file is given below.
+Save it as `cyclonedds_config.xml`.

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>